HealthFree

 Why does albumin affect calcium?

-Calcium binds to albumin.
-If there is less albumin, there is less total calcium even if the free, active calcium remains unchanged.
+About 40% of serum calcium binds to albumin.
+If there is less albumin, measured total calcium appears lower even if the free, active (ionized) calcium remains unchanged.

 Is corrected calcium the same as ionized calcium?

 No. Corrected calcium is an estimate based on total calcium and albumin.
-Ionized calcium is a direct measurement of free calcium and is more accurate but harder to measure.
+Ionized calcium is a direct measurement of free calcium (normal 1.12 to 1.32 mmol/L) and is more accurate but requires special handling.

 Secure and Private